High-yield engineering and identification of oxygen-related modified divacancies in 4H-SiC: Results and Discussion

-Rabi oscillation measurements of PL5 centers (Fig.~\ref{Figure 4}b) revealed characteristic beating patterns, consistent with previous reports using substrate samples~\cite{koehl2011room}.
-For the PL5 Rabi oscillations, we employed a triple-cosine exponentially decaying function for fitting: $ f(t) = a + b \cdot \exp\left[-\left(\frac{t}{\tau}\right)^n\right] \cdot \left[\cos\left(2\pi\Omega_1 t + \phi_1\right) \cdot \cos\left(2\pi\Omega_2 t + \phi_2\right) \cdot \cos\left(2\pi\Omega_3 t + \phi_3\right)\right], $ which indicates the superposition of multiple distinct Rabi frequencies under a single microwave driving field, suggesting complex coherent dynamics in the system.
+where the observed beating pattern reflects the superposition of multiple Rabi frequencies under a single microwave driving field, indicating complex coherent dynamics in the ensemble system.
 This behavior arises from the anisotropic nature of PL5 centers, which possess three basal orientations within the lattice.
 Each orientation experiences a distinct microwave driving strength due to the vectorial nature of the microwave field, resulting in orientation-dependent Rabi frequencies ($\Omega_1$, $\Omega_2$ and $\Omega_3$) that manifest as observable beatings in the time-domain signal.
 The parameters $a$, $b$, $\tau$, $\phi_1$, $\phi_2$ and $\phi_3$ are fitting parameters.
-The optical and spin characteristics of the PL5 and PL6 ensembles, presented in Supplementary Information I and J, are consistent with those observed in the corresponding single-defect cases.
+The optical and spin characteristics of the modified divacancies ensembles, presented in Supplementary Information K and Supplementary Information L, are consistent with those observed in the corresponding single-defect cases.

 Comparative ensemble studies using different doses of oxygen ion implantation, as well as electron irradiation under the same annealing conditions, are summarized in Fig.~\ref{Figure 4}c.
 Electron-irradiated samples showed negligible ZPL emissions from modified divacancies.
-Increasing the oxygen dose from $1\times10^{10}$~cm$^{-2}$ to $1\times10^{13}$~cm$^{-2}$ suppressed PL1 and PL2 entirely, while PL6 becomes the dominant ZPL contributor.
-This trend indicates that oxygen ions promote a higher conversion yield of modified divacancies.
+Increasing the oxygen dose from $1\times10^{10}$~cm$^{-2}$ to $1\times10^{13}$~cm$^{-2}$ suppressed PL1 and PL2 entirely, while PL6 became the dominant ZPL contributor.
+This trend indicates that oxygen ions promote a higher conversion yield {toward oxygen-related} modified divacancies.
+In Supplementary Information L, we further present temperature-dependent ODMR spectra for the sample implanted at a dose of $1\times10^{13}$~cm$^{-2}$, where no discernible signals from PL1--PL4 are observed.
+For comparison, we also examined ensemble spectra from carbon- and nitrogen-ion-implanted samples prepared at the same dose.
+Both the overall fluorescence intensity and the relative proportion of modified divacancies in those samples are markedly lower than in the oxygen-ion-implanted sample, as detailed in Supplementary Information M. These results indicate that, under optimized oxygen implantation conditions, oxygen-related modified divacancies are generated with high efficiency, and the strong fluorescence signal of the ensemble originates predominantly from this defect family.